timgdavies/stroudinvestigates.github.io/_posts/2017-11-17-our-initial-assessment-of-the-ecotricity-recommendation.md

 In contrast, the Stroud Trust would manage the venue as a **full time arts and community centre**.
 The Trust has a clearly stated **strategic vision** and **continuous public access** would be central to this.

 All other things being equal, it seems at least _possible_ that a period of successful Trust ownership would give better economic and social outcomes than a period of successul Ecotricity ownership. _If_ the Trust bid is at greater risk of failure, _might_ this be balanced out by a grander vision of social and economic benefit?
 This question should have been asked by the group, but there's no evidence it was.

+## Enforcing public access... again...

+The report also expresses confidence that “it will be possible to ensure public access to arts and cultural facilities within this prominent building, continues for the foreseeable future”, whatever the outcome.
+We're not as confident as the authors about that.
+The Ecotricity bid explicitly states that their offer is subject to “_no unreasonable or restrictive covenants or obligations_.”
+And we’ve already described our [other concerns about the limitations of legal covenants](/subrooms/2017/11/10/protecting-public-rights.html).
+If used at all, convenants should be watertight and decided **in advance of accepting a bid**, not as part of a negotiation process, started after selecting the bidder.

 ## Some questions for the council